-- 2) Band I: This course is for students with average accomplishment on their band instrument.
-Music reading and public performance are emphasized. - 3) Band II: This course is for students with above-average accomplishment on their band instrument.
-Music reading and public performance are emphasized.
-Placement is determined by the band director. - 4) Chorus: This course provides music reading and vocal training along with the opportunity to perform publicly.
+- 2) Band I: Offers beginning and intermediate-level instruction to woodwind and brass students with at least one year of experience and average musical abilities.
+Students will explore topics including performance skills, music theory, music technology, and lifelong musicianship.
+Music reading and public performance are emphasized. - 3) Band II: Offers intermediate and advanced-level instruction to woodwind and brass students with at least two years of experience and above-average musical abilities.
+Students will explore topics including performance skills, music theory, music technology, and lifelong musicianship.
+Music reading, technical skills, and public performance are emphasized.
+Placement is determined by the band director. - 4) Band (Percussion): Offers instruction to percussion students with at least one year of experience and average to above-average musical abilities.
+Students will explore topics including performance skills, music theory, music technology, and lifelong musicianship.
+Music reading, technical skills, and public performance are emphasized.
+Placement is determined by the band director. - 5) Chorus: This is a performance-based class.
+The course provides music reading and vocal training, along with the experience of performing publicly.
 Students will gain a musical and emotional understanding of pieces across various genres of music.
-All members must perform in two concerts a year, along with various school performances.
-A love and respect for the performing arts, as well as audience and audition etiquette, will also be addressed in this class. - 5) Drama: Students will participate in various group and individual activities as a basis for learning basic drama and public speaking skills.
-This will include gaining an understanding of character development and scene breakdown, and performing in short, scripted, and improvised scenes.
-Drama members will experience staging techniques, as well as respect for the performing arts, audience etiquette, and audition techniques. - 6) String Orchestra: This course is for students who have played a string instrument for at least one year.
-Instruments included in the string orchestra are violin, viola, cello, and bass.
-Music reading and public performance are emphasized. - 7) Spanish I: This is the foundational level of language study.
+All members are required to perform in two evening concerts during the year, as well as in various school performances.
+A love and respect for the performing arts, as well as audience and audition etiquette, will be addressed in this class. - 6) Drama: This is a performance-based class.
+Students will participate in various group and individual activities as a basis for learning basic drama and public speaking skills.
+This will include gaining an understanding of character development and scene breakdown, and performing in short scenes, both scripted and improvised.
+Drama members will learn staging techniques, as well as respect for the performing arts, audience etiquette, and audition techniques.
+All members are required to perform in one school performance (winter) and one evening performance (spring).

+- 7) String Orchestra I: This course is for students with an interest in playing a stringed instrument.
+Beginner-level players are welcomed and no experience is necessary.
+Instruments in the string orchestra include the violin, viola, cello, and string bass.
+Note reading and public performance are emphasized. - 8) String Orchestra II: This course is designed for students with at least one year of experience playing a stringed instrument.
+Note reading and public performance are emphasized.
+Placement is determined by the strings director. - 9) Spanish I: This is the foundational level of language study.
 Parents and students should be aware that successful completion of level one (I) in the middle school would require college bound students to complete levels II and III in their high school program in order to meet the two year language college entrance requirement.
 Note: Completion of level I in grade 8 does not appear on a student's high school transcript, nor does it count as high school study toward college requirements.
 At the completion of grade 8, student performance throughout the year, outcomes on culminating assessments and teacher recommendation will be considered when placing students in their next level of world language study.